Paul-Browne/carl.js/README.md

 ## How does it work

-Carl.js works in two parts; A script and a the resources json, basically the script runs tests, then if the test is passed a resource - defined in the `resources.json` will be loaded. simple.
+Carl.js works in two parts; A script and the resources json, basically the script runs tests, then if the test is passed a resource - defined in the `resources.json` - will be loaded. simple.

 ## The resources.json